gravitational/teleport/rfd/0036-github-actions.md

 It is important to keep the `GITHUB_TOKEN` scope as small as possible by only granting the token the least possible permissions we can to run workflows.

-The max scope we have for all workflows in the Teleport repository are `pull-requests:write` and `actions:write`.
+The max scope we have for all workflows in the Teleport repository are:
+- `pull-requests:write`
+- `actions:write`
+- `contents:write`

 If additional permissions are needed in the future, here are some helpful resources to look through: